Run It Once Poker Training Review – Is This Membership Site For You?

 Vibrant RIO Community to Help You Get Better

 One area where the Run It Once training site stands out from many other options is its Forums section.

 Being around for almost seven years now, RIO has gathered a huge number of members, from micro-stakes players just looking for their place in the world to high-stakes crushers.
 They all meet on the site.

 The forum is, of course, divided into several sections and subsections by the game type and average stakes.
 You’ll find members are very active, and you can ask your strategy questions here and discuss poker all you want.

 You can also talk about videos and any areas that you might find confusing or need some extra explanation.

-The biggest difference from other Reddit poker and public forums are that you are way more likely to get quality answers from good players, or even RIO poker instructors here, than anywhere else.
+The biggest difference from other Reddit poker and public forums is that you are way more likely to get quality answers from good players or even RIO poker instructors here than anywhere else.

 I haven’t seen many contradictory opinions like in 2+2, for example, and many players give their reasoning.
 Not just the answer, which can be a valuable tool when learning.